TriMadon/StudentDB/README.md

 docker compose-up
 ```

-Then testing the chosen implementation in your chosed IDE (preferably IntelliJ Idea). v2 and v3 are to be tested with Tomcat.
+Then testing the chosen implementation in your chosed IDE (preferably IntelliJ Idea).
+You can test v2 and v3 with Tomcat, While v1 can be tested by first running the server class then client class as many times as preferred.